brenobaptista/lua-love2d/mixer/README.md

 ## Sound

-Sound refers to small side effects such as crash noises or beeps, generally anything just a few seconds long.
+Sound refers to short tracks of audio, like crash noises or beeps.

 ```lua
   mixer.loadSound(name, filename, volume?)